martindale/toshi/README.md

 Toshi is a full bitcoin node that is ideal for building scalable web applications or analyzing blockchain data.

 It provides an API, simple blockchain explorer, and SQL datastore of blockchain data.
-It can be used as a complete replacement for [bitcoind](https://github.com/bitcoin/bitcoin), and strives for 100% compatibility (block and transaction verification code is copied line for line from bitcoind).
+It can be used as a complete replacement for [bitcoind](https://github.com/bitcoin/bitcoin), and strives for 100% compatibility with bitcoind (block and transaction verification code is as close as possible).

 Toshi is a spin out of http://coinbase.com and is actively maintained by the Coinbase [team](https://coinbase.com/careers).
 Our goal is to migrate to using Toshi in production in the near future.
 Toshi is a Japanese word (トシ) which means bright and intelligent, and is a play on the name Satoshi Nakamoto (the creator of bitcoin).
 It is pronounced "toe-shee".